Courses Descriptions 2025

 U3A Writing Workshop (LIT35a)

 This group aims to encourage and support your writing, whatever the genre.
 Group members are encouraged to formulate a project they want to work on.
 In actualising a project, group members will also develop skills, ponder technical issues related to their project and confront moments of writer’s block.
-All of this occurs in an environment where pleasure is tken in learning together and spending time in careful, respectful consideration of each other’s work.
+All of this occurs in an environment where pleasure is taken in learning together and spending time in careful, respectful consideration of each other’s work.
 The coordinators are there to help facilitate how the group functions (if needed), as well as being passionate about writing.

-When: Thursdays, 10am-12.30; starting 8th February
+When: Thursdays, 10am-12.30pm; starting 6th February

 Where: Eltham Central Pavilion